 "My biggest problem," he says, "is the preconception among people that this is gonna be an old barn with a bunch of rusty old signs.
 Then when they get here they go, 'Oh.
 Holy shit.'"

-If people are dazzled by Tod's current collection, they may be thunderstruck when the museum moves to its new location, which Tod says has 28-foot ceilings and nearly four times the current space.
-That means that the Museum's REALLY big signs -- fancy cantilevered monoliths -- can be taken out of a warehouse and put on display.
+If people were originally dazzled by Tod's collection, they were thunderstruck when the museum moved to its second location in 2012, with 28-foot ceilings and nearly four times the original space.
+That meant that the Museum's REALLY big signs -- fancy cantilevered monoliths -- could be taken out of a warehouse and put on display.
 "There's plenty to see now," Tod says.
 "I just have a bigger vision."